FREQUENTLY ASKED QUESTIONS

 Who finances the ERRC’s work?

-The ERRC receives the majority of its funding from the Swedish International Development Agency, Open Society Foundations, and the European Commission.
+The ERRC receives the majority of its funding from the Swedish International Development Agency and the European Commission.
 We are also grateful for project funding and private donations from individuals and organisations across the world.
 We do not receive funding from state governments or political parties.

 How does the ERRC ensure the that the information it produces is accurate?